MSc Environment, Climate Change and Development

 The Graduate Institute of International Development, Agriculture and Economics

-As an MSc Climate Change and Development student, you’ll be a member of the School’s Graduate Institute of International Development, Agriculture and Economics (GIIDAE).
+As an MSc Environment, Climate Change and Development student, you’ll be a member of the School’s Graduate Institute of International Development, Agriculture and Economics (GIIDAE).

 GIIDAE attracts a diverse community of master’s students from more than 40 countries, and holds diversity, equality and high-quality teaching and learning as core values in its approach to education.